MicrosoftDocs/winui-api/index.md

 - **WinUI 3**

   WinUI 3 Previews can be used in all Desktop apps.
-Download and install the [WinUI 3 Preview VSIX package](https://aka.ms/winui3/previewdownload) to add the WinUI 3 project templates and NuGet package containing the WinUI 3 libraries to Visual Studio 2019.
+Download and install the [WinUI 3 Preview VSIX package](https://aka.ms/winui3/previewdownload).
+This adds both the WinUI 3 project templates and the NuGet package containing the WinUI 3 libraries to Visual Studio 2019.

-  For instructions and more details, see [Windows UI Library 3 Preview 2 (July 2020)](https://aka.ms/winui-docs).
+  For instructions and more details, see [Windows UI Library 3 Preview 3 (November 2020)](/windows/apps/winui/winui3/).

 ### Samples